mathjax/MathJax-docs/input/tex/extensions/colortbl.rst

    of a ``\columncolor`` is used in the arguments of the tabular environment, it will be ignored.

+   In addition overhand arguments are currently not handled.
+That is MathJax ignores up to two optional bracketed arguments after the mandatory color argument.

 .. describe:: \cellcolor[model]{color}

    Allows to color a single cell.
 It can be used anywhere in the cell to color.